stremsdoerfer/Nikka/README.md

 - [StreemMapper](https://github.com/JustaLab/mapper) - [documentation](Sources/StreemMapper/README.md)
 - [Unbox](https://github.com/JohnSundell/Unbox) - [documentation](Sources/Unbox/README.md)

-Additionally StreemNetworking supports [Futures](https://en.wikipedia.org/wiki/Futures_and_promises) and [RxSwift](https://github.com/ReactiveX/RxSwift) with the following modules:
+Additionally StreemNetworking supports [Futures](https://en.wikipedia.org/wiki/Futures_and_promises) and [RxSwift](https://github.com/ReactiveX/RxSwift) with modules that can be used with CocoaPods by adding this to your PodFile:
-- Futures
-- Rx

-They can be added to your project independently with CocoaPods as following:
 ```ruby
 pod "StreemNetworking/Futures"
 pod "StreemNetworking/Rx"
 ```

 Note that when importing a module, the core and dependencies are automatically imported as well.